warestack/cc/Class 2/Lab2.1 Introduction to NodeJS.md

 $ npm start
 ```

-8. Make sure you create a couple of extra routes and familiarise yourself with the NodeJS code.
+8. Make sure you create a couple of extra routes and familiarise yourself with the Node.js code.

 :checkered_flag: Well done!
 You completed part 1, now move to part 2 :clap: